Restrict access to a single post or page

 Fade out teaser text

-To display the beginning of your posts and then fade out with a lock-type image, navigate to Settings → Memberful → Global marketing content in your WordPress dashboard.
+To display a short excerpt from the beginning of your posts and then fade out to the marketing content, navigate to Settings → Memberful → Global marketing content in your WordPress dashboard.

 Check the settings Turn on global marketing content and Automatically pull an excerpt from each post.
 Choose one of the two options: